Why this family blames mental health system for teen's suicide

 NBC News called all 50 states and learned that nearly 40 percent give minors — some as young as 12 — the power to consent to treatment.
 Designed in the 1970s to protect young people, the laws can have the opposite effect.
 Deb Binion says they were handed Jordie’s clothes “and basically that was it.”

-The hospital, while saying it could not comment on Jordie's case for privacy reasons, said it was committed to improving mental health care for children and adolescents.
+The hospital, while saying it could not comment on Jordie's case due to privacy laws, called his death a "terrible tragedy."
+The hospital said it was committed to improving mental health care for children and adolescents and had taken several steps to improve care at its facility and in the region.
 "There is a tremendous need for improved access to mental health care and resources for children and youth all across the country, and we share the community’s concern about the increasing issue of suicide in youth."

 At home, Jordie was still struggling.
 The very night they got back from the hospital, his parents say, he was lying on the floor of his bedroom crying and holding his head saying he had “hurt so many people.”